 Despite Ferguson and Steele’s exits, the keeper continued to develop into the goalkeeper both coaches believed he could be, which was handy for United given their struggles since the great manager’s departure four years ago.

-Real Madrid remain obsessed with the idea of bringing back the goalkeeping Galactico to his hometown – a deal they will only achieve by making De Gea the most expensive goalkeeper in history.
+Real Madrid remain obsessed with the idea of bringing back the goalkeeping Galactico to his hometown – but it’s a deal they will only achieve by making De Gea the most expensive goalkeeper in history.

 By Ian Watson